teamcapybara/capybara/README.md

 At the moment, Capybara supports [Selenium 2.0 (Webdriver)](http://seleniumhq.org/docs/01_introducing_selenium.html#selenium-2-aka-selenium-webdriver), *not* Selenium RC.
+In order to use Selenium, you'll need to install the `selenium-webdriver` gem, and add it to your Gemfile if you're using bundler.
 Provided Firefox is installed, everything is set up for you, and you should be able to start using Selenium right away.

-**Note**: drivers which run the server in a different thread may not work share the same transaction as your tests, causing data not to be shared between your test and test server, see "Transactions and database setup" below.
+**Note**: drivers which run the server in a different thread may not share the same transaction as your tests, causing data not to be shared between your test and test server, see "Transactions and database setup" below.